 - UnitedHealthcare's guidelines use an evidence-based approach to determine the most appropriate procedure for each individual, at the most appropriate time in the diagnostic and treatment cycle.
-UnitedHealthcare's guidelines are framed by: - o Clinical presentation of the individual, rather than the studies requested - Adequate clinical information that must be submitted to UnitedHealthcare in order to establish medical necessity for advanced imaging or other designated procedures includes but is not limited to the following: - Pertinent clinical evaluation should include a recent detailed history, physical examination since the onset or change in symptoms, and/or laboratory and prior imaging studies. - Condition-specific guideline sections may describe additional clinical information which is required for a pertinent clinical evaluation. - The Spine and Musculoskeletal guidelines require x-ray studies from when the current episode of symptoms has started or changed; x-ray imaging does not have to be within the past 60 days. - Advanced imaging or other designated procedures should not be ordered prior to clinical evaluation of an individual by the physician treating the individual.
+UnitedHealthcare's guidelines are framed by: - Clinical presentation of the individual, rather than the studies requested - o Adequate clinical information that must be submitted to UnitedHealthcare in order to establish medical necessity for advanced imaging or other designated procedures includes, but is not limited to, the following: - Pertinent clinical evaluation should include a recent detailed history, physical examination20 since the onset or change in symptoms, and/or laboratory and prior imaging studies. - Condition-specific guideline sections may describe additional clinical information which is required for a pertinent clinical evaluation. - The Spine and Musculoskeletal guidelines require x-ray studies from when the current episode of symptoms has started or changed; x-ray imaging does not have to be within the past 60 days. - Advanced imaging or other designated procedures should not be ordered prior to clinical evaluation of an individual by the physician treating the individual.
 This may include referral to a consultant specialist who will make further treatment decisions. - Other meaningful technological contact (telehealth visit, telephone or video call, electronic mail or messaging) since the onset or change in symptoms by an established individual can serve as a pertinent clinical evaluation. - Some conditions may require a face-to-face evaluation as discussed in the applicable condition-specific guideline sections. - A recent clinical evaluation may be unnecessary if the individual is undergoing a guideline-supported, scheduled follow-up imaging or other designated procedural evaluation.
-Exceptions due to routine surveillance indications are addressed in the applicable condition-specific guideline sections. - UnitedHealthcare's evidence-based approach to determine the most appropriate procedure for each individual requires submission of medical records pertinent to the requested imaging or other designated procedures. - Many conditions affecting the pediatric population are different diagnoses than those occurring in the adult population.
-For those diseases which occur in both pediatric and adult populations, minor differences may exist in management due to individual age, comorbidities, and differences in disease natural history between children and adults.
+Exceptions due to routine surveillance indications are addressed in the applicable condition-specific guideline sections. - UnitedHealthcare's evidence-based approach to determine the most appropriate procedure for each individual requires submission of medical records pertinent to the requested imaging or other designated procedures.

-Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.A Effective June 1, 2023 UnitedHealthcare Community Plan Coverage Determination Guideline Page 12 of 89
+Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.B

-- Individuals who are 18 years old or younger should be imaged according to the Pediatric Imaging Guidelines if discussed in the condition-specific guideline sections.
+- Many conditions affecting the pediatric population are different diagnoses than those occurring in the adult population.
+For those diseases which occur in both pediatric and adult populations, minor differences may exist in management due to individual age, comorbidities, and differences in disease natural history between children and adults. - Individuals who are 18 years old or younger19 should be imaged according to the Pediatric Imaging Guidelines if discussed in the condition-specific guideline sections.
 Any conditions not specifically discussed in the Pediatric Imaging Guidelines should be imaged according to the General Imaging Guidelines.
-Individuals who are >18 years old should be imaged according to the General Imaging Guidelines, except where directed otherwise by a specific guideline section. - The terms "male" and "female" used in these guidelines refer to anatomic-specific diseases and disease predispositions associated with individuals' sex assigned at birth rather than their gender identity.
+Individuals who are >18 years old should be imaged according to the General Imaging Guidelines, except where directed otherwise by a specific guideline section. - The terms "male" and "female" used in these guidelines refer to anatomic-specific diseases and disease predispositions associated with the individual's sex assigned at birth rather than their gender identity.
 It should be noted that gender identity and anatomic-specific diseases as well as disease predispositions are not always linked.
 As such, these guidelines should be applied to the individual's corresponding known or suspected anatomic-specific disease or disease predisposition.
 At UnitedHealthcare, we believe that it is important to understand how all individuals, including those who are gender-diverse, choose to identify themselves.
-To ensure that gender-diverse individuals are treated with respect and that decisions impacting their healthcare are made correctly and with sensitivity, UnitedHealthcare recognizes all individuals with the following gender marker options: Male, Female, Transgender male, Transgender female, "X," and "Not specified."
+To ensure that gender-diverse individuals are treated with respect and that decisions impacting their healthcare are made correctly and with sensitivity, UnitedHealthcare recognizes all individuals with the following gender marker options: Male, Female, Transgender Male, Transgender Female, "X", and "Not Specified."